Simple and Useful Tips to Move Heavy Furniture Items

 Always remove all loose items that may fall during lifting, like pillows, wall frames, etc. Keep these things in a safe place to easily set them again when the furniture is moved.

-Don’t forget to empty dresser drawers and remove books from the shelves to reduce the weight.
+Don’t forget to take drawers out of the cabinet and remove books from the shelves to reduce the weight.
 Removing items from furniture makes it lighter to some extent.

-If you have a furniture piece that can be disassembled into smaller pieces, disassemble it first and then begin moving it.
+If you have a furniture piece that can be disassembled into smaller pieces, disassemble it first, and then begin the moving process.
 Put the screws, bolts, and nuts safely in a plastic bag so that you can easily re-assemble the furniture.

 An average-looking chair (despite its name) might not be so easy to move after all.
 You should do what pro movers do, hook larger chairs around corners to make moving them easier.
 Just turn the chair on its side to make an L-shape and move its back-first through the doorway.
 Curl (hook) the chair around the doorway to allow it to slip through.

-A tall shelving unit or cabinet can be awkward to move.
+A tall shelving unit, couch or cabinet can be awkward to move.
 To prevent injuring your back, consider getting the help of your partner.
 Tip them backward at an angle and carry the top while the other person carries the bottom.

 | Also Read: 6 Reasons To Hire a Furniture Moving Company